-(HCP) is an important part of staying on track and on top of your meds.
+Talking with your health care provider (HCP) is an important part of staying on track and on top of your meds.
 However, it can sometimes be hard to remember what questions you want to ask your provider.
-It may also be hard to remember everything you and your provider talked about.
+It may also be hard to remember everything you and your HCP talked about.

 Dealing with side effects

 Many people experience side effects from their HIV meds.
 It’s completely normal to feel frustrated if you’re having them, but it’s not a good reason to skip a dose without first checking with your provider.
 If side effects are bothersome, keep track of them using the tracker (provided below).
 Your HCP can work with you to improve or eliminate the side effects that are bothering you.

 Because you have HIV, your immune system (the part of your body that works to fight off infection) might not work as well as it should.
 You may get sick more often or be sick for a longer amount of time.
 This is why it’s especially important to take care of yourself.

 Check out our health guides to learn more about staying healthy and feeling well:

 Ideally, you’ll take all of your meds as prescribed, but if you slip up and miss a dose of medication every once in a while – don’t worry too much.
 Slip ups only become a big problem if you miss several doses or if you stop taking your meds regularly.
 Taking your meds infrequently is worrisome, because it can lead to relapse, ie; when you stop taking your meds altogether.